-- The first Australian Diploma of Applied Science graduated around 1990 and Bachelor courses after 2000.
+- The first Australian Diploma of Applied Science graduated around 1990 and Bachelor of Health Science degree courses commenced after 2000.

 - A string of diplomas in individual subjects implies short courses, not always a comprehensive education.

-- Do they belong to a professional association?
+- Do you belong to a professional association?